Gromov-Witten Generating Series of Elliptic Curves and Iterated Integrals of Eisenstein-Kronecker Forms: Iterated integrals of Eisenstein-Kronecker forms

 We can also take the path $\gamma$ to be the $B$-cycle, the same discussions lead to iterated $B$-cycle integrals.
 They are related to iterated $A$-cycle integrals in a nice way.
 Indeed, by the reciprocity law applied to $\widehat{e}_{m}(z)dz,dz$, one has (using Lemma \ref{lemresidueregularizedintetgralofhatem})

-It might be interesting to find the image in $\mathrm{gr}_{F}^{\bullet}\, \mathcal{U}(\bar{\mathfrak{t}}_{1,n})$ besides the top component above.
-It would also be interesting to find realizations of more general iterated $A$-cycle integrals considered in Section \ref{seccomputationsoniteratedresiduesandintegrals} in terms of Chen's iterated path integrals, up to a reparametrization of the form $t_{k}\mapsto t_{k}+z_{k}, k\in [N]$.
-This would then imply the GW generating series of elliptic curves, discussed in Section \ref{secGW} below, are in fact linear combinations of Chen's iterated path integrals.
+It seems interesting to find the image in $\mathrm{gr}_{F}^{\bullet}\, \mathcal{U}(\bar{\mathfrak{t}}_{1,n})$ besides the top component above.
+In light of the relation \cite[Theorem 1.2]{Zhou:2023GWgeneratingseries} between iterated $A$-cycle integrals and GW invariants of elliptic curves, it would also be interesting to find realizations of more general iterated $A$-cycle integrals considered in Section \ref{seccomputationsoniteratedresiduesandintegrals} in terms of Chen's iterated path integrals.